pl3onasm/Imperative-programming/README.md

-# Imperative Programming in C
+# $\color{cadetblue}{\text{Imperative Programming}}$

+This repository contains old exams for the course Imperative Programming (CS) at the University of Groningen.
+In 2023, this course has been merged with the course Program Correctness (PC) into the course Programming Fundamentals (PF).
+This is why you will find exams for both courses in this repository.

-These are all old exams for the course Imperative Programming (CS) at the University of Groningen.
-All exams are in separate folders, containing a PDF of the exam and a separate subfolder for each exam problem.
-These subfolders each hold one or more example solutions, a folder with test cases, and a file called *myprogram.c* which you can use to write and test your own solution, because, remember, only practice makes perfect!
+All exams are in separate folders, while each exam problem has its own subfolder.
+For the C questions, these subfolders each hold one or more example solutions, a folder with test cases, and a file called *myprogram.c* which you can use to write and test your own solution.
+For the proof questions, both exam questions and answers are given in Dafny.

 Found this repository useful?
 Help out your (future) fellow students by mailing your exam paper to [me](mailto:pl3onasm@gmail.com) or sending a pull request.
-It's up to you to keep this repository alive!
+It's up to you to keep this repository up to date!

-## Final exams
+## $\color{darkgoldenrod}{\text{IP Finals}}$

 ||||
 |:---:|:---:|:---:|